Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Examples

 \subsection{DIMACS Controller Design Problems}

 Our final examples are the controller design problems {\tt hinf12} and {\tt hinf13} of the DIMACS library \cite{pataki1999dimacs}---which evidently are SDPs in the library with no strictly feasible solution.
-Results are shown in Table~\ref{tab:dimacs}.
-For {\tt hinf13}, we use scaled diagonally-dominant ($\SDD^d$) matrices for our approximation.
-For this non-polyhedral approximation, reducing certificates are found by solving SOCPs.
+Results are shown in Tables~\ref{tab:dimacs1}-\ref{tab:dimacs3}, where we apply facial reduction to the primal problem of both SDPs (using $\DD^d$ for {\tt hinf12} and $\SDD^d$ for {\tt hinf13}).
+As observed in \cite{mittelmann2003independent}, these problem instances are extremely difficult for SDP solvers.
+For purposes of comparison, we therefore report DIMACS errors for both SeDuMi and SDPT3 \cite{toh1999sdpt3}.
+Solution times are omitted given the small sizes of these SDPs.